AgustinRamiroDiaz/personalpage/content/_index.md

 I am a software engineer with a passion for building things.
 I consider myself a fast learner and a team player.
 I am always looking for new challenges and opportunities to grow.

-I am a big fan of open source and I'm looking forward to working with Rust and Kubernetes.

 In my free time I like to do Acroyoga and Acroduo.

 ---